Jumping the shark: Henry Winkler

 In a 2019 interview with NPR, Henry Winkler (Fonzie) told Terry Gross that the origin of the stunt began with the fact that he had been a water-skiing instructor as a teenager at a summer camp.
 Thus, his father used to say to him "every day for years—tell Garry Marshall that you water ski.
 Dad, I don't think I'm going to do that.
 No, no. Tell him you water ski.
 It's very important.
 I finally tell Garry, my father wants you to know I water ski."
 Winkler did all of the water skiing for the scene himself, except for the actual jump.
 The jump was performed by professional water skier Ricky McCormick.
 Gross then asked Winkler what it was "about that scene or that episode that came to signify when something's time is up—when it's over?"
 Winkler responded: "You know what?
 I don't know.
 To them, the Fonz water skiing was just like the last straw.
 The only thing is it wasn't to the audience because we were No. 1 for years after that.
 So it didn't much matter to anybody."
 In addition, Winkler told TheWrap in 2018 that he is "not embarrassed" by the phrase.
 He stated that "newspapers would mention jumping the shark ... and they would show a picture of me in my leather jacket and swim shorts water-skiing.
 And at that time I had great legs.
 So I thought, 'I don't care.'
 And we were No. 1 for the next four or five years."
-As Winkler's character Barry Zuckerkorn, in the sitcom Arrested Development, hopped over a shark in episode 13 of the second season, Winkler also noted that there "was a book, there was a board game and it is an expression that is still used today ... [and] I'm very proud that I am the only actor, maybe in the world, that has jumped the shark twice—once on Happy Days, and once on Arrested Development."
+As Winkler's character Barry Zuckerkorn, in the sitcom Arrested Development, hopped over a shark in the episode "Motherboy XXX", Winkler also noted that there "was a book, there was a board game and it is an expression that is still used today ... [and] I'm very proud that I am the only actor, maybe in the world, that has jumped the shark twice—once on Happy Days, and once on Arrested Development."

 Others

-Some writers have argued that while Happy Days did eventually (figuratively) "jump the shark", it was not during that episode.
+Some writers, like Daniel Budnik and Rich Pelley, have argued that while Happy Days did eventually (figuratively) "jump the shark", it was not during that episode.

 Broader usage

+Within television, the term is used often by fans to denote a specific episode of a series that changed the focus or tone of the series for the worse.
+It is almost inevitable that any show with several seasons to its credit will have fans passionately debating about specific episodes that led to the series "jumping the shark."

-The idiom has been used to describe a wide variety of situations, such as the state of advertising in the digital video recorder era, and views on rural education policy. and the anomalous pursuit of a company acquisition.
+The idiom has been more widely used to describe a wide variety of situations, such as the state of advertising in the digital video recorder era, views on rural education policy, and the anomalous pursuit of a company acquisition.